-Tampering with alarms is an offence under the Fire and Rescue Act and increases the risk from fire to the occupant, building and potentially neighbours.
+Tampering with alarms is an offence under the Act46 and increases the risk from fire to the occupant, building and potentially neighbours.

-At the occupant level, FRNSW and the Building Owners Association of NSW raised concerns about occupants covering detectors.
-The extent to which this happens is unclear however, and we would expect this to increase if charges increase.
+At the occupant level, FRNSW and the Building Owners Association of NSW raised concerns about occupants covering detectors.47 The extent to which this happens is unclear however, and we would expect this to increase if the charges paid by occupants increase.